 Buyers love self-service shopping.
-It allows them to find an item they are looking for at the least cost.
-Go a step further by adding SMS capability to the customer portal to allow buyers to seek specific items, receive a picture of the item to their mobile phone or laptop; and if correct, provide the closest store location to purchase the item.
-Even better, hold the item for in-store customer pick up.
+Retailers can go a step further by adding SMS capabilities to the customer portal allowing purchasers to search specific items, receive a picture of the item to their mobile phone or laptop; and if correct, provide the closest store location to purchase the item – or even hold the item for in-store customer pick up.

-Settling a claim as soon as possible allows Insurance carriers to provide superior service while managing the claim cost.
+Settling a claim as soon as possible allows insurance carriers to provide superior service while managing the claim cost.
 Enable insurance customers to fill out a claim on their mobile device and send a supporting photo by adding texting capabilities to the claims application.
-This shaves days off of the claim process and increases customer satisfaction.
+This capability can reduce the time it takes to make a claim and increase customer satisfaction.

-Brick and mortar institutions are becoming a thing in the past.
-With programmable APIs, banking customers can execute all they need from their living room.
-Open an account using 2FA and WebRTC, video, voice and messaging support.
+With programmable APIs, customers can do their banking on the go.
+Open an account using 2FA and WebRTC, video, voice, and messaging support.
 Send SMS texts to customer service to ask a question or report an issue.
 Apply for a loan using messaging and real-time voice.